Ansicht auf das Plenum von oben

 Gender Distribution

-The gender distribution in the State Parliament is 33 women to 86 men.
-Women thus make up 27,73 % of members.
+The gender distribution in the State Parliament is 33 women to 87 men.
+Women thus make up 27,50 % of members.
 There are significant differences between the parliamentary party groups.
-In the DIE LINKE group, women are in the majority, at 64.3 %.
-In the BÜNDNISGRÜNE group, women account for 50,00 % of members.
-In the SPD and CDU Parliamentary Groups, women are in the minority at 40.0 % and 23.0 % respectively.
-The AfD Parliamentary Group also has a minority of women, at 11.00 %.
+In the BÜNDNISGRÜNE group, women are in the majority, at 57.14 %.
+In the SPD and in DIE LINKE group, women account for 50,00 %.
+In the BSW and in the CDU parliamentary group, women are in the minority at 33.33 % and 29.27 % respectively.
+The AfD parliamentary group also has a minority of women, at 10.00 %.

 female (absolute)